 9 reviews, average rating: (4.0 Stars)

-I was looking forward to this because of the big names, David Walliams an... more
+I was looking forward to this because of the big names, David Walliams... more

 Amazing production with an incredible cast.
-Highly accessible with the del... more
+Highly accessible with the... more

-Please note: The term Noel Coward Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Noel Coward Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Noel Coward Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Noel Coward Theatre and/or A Midsummer Night's Dream as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Noel Coward Theatre and/or A Midsummer Night's Dream and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Noel Coward Theatre and/or A Midsummer Night's Dream and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.